 On or Off?

-Living on or off the island is a personal and financial decision house hunters need to make when moving to the Amelia Island area.
-Weighing options, some decide that leaving their driveways and landing on the beach in less than 30 minutes is acceptable.
-Many are used to having to drive a couple of hours to reach a beach.
+Whether to live on or off the island is an important decision house hunters face when moving to the Amelia Island area.
+It’s subjective to personal and financial considerations and weighing pros and cons.
+Some decide that leaving their driveways and landing on the beach in less than 30 minutes is acceptable.
+Many home buyers are used to having to drive a couple of hours to reach a beach in the past.

 Off island, buyers can typically get more house for the money, plus have more homes to choose from.
 In Zone 7, there’s also a bigger selection of newer inventory – from brand new homes to those built in the last 10 or 15 years — needing less capital outlays after closing for updates.

 For others, only the island life will do.
-When home inventory is lower (as is the case in some price ranges on Amelia Island), there’s more competition between buyers.
-When a new listing hits the market, previewing the home quickly and making a timely offer could make the difference, along with solid financials indicating a buyer’s ability to close a transaction.
+When home inventory is lower (as is the case in the more affordable price ranges on Amelia Island), there’s more competition between buyers.
+When a new listing hits the market, previewing the home quickly and making a timely offer could make the difference, along with solid financials that indicate a buyer’s ability to close a transaction.

 Florida Housing Market